In your positioning statement, you need to explain how you help your target market.

 So when you say “I help X by doing Y” – and they’ve just spent the last two weeks fretting about Y – suddenly they’re going to come running to you.

-I help consultants get more sales for less effort.
+I help really small businesses run like clockwork – especially when it comes to getting more sales in.
 This is because I’ve been there.
 In all my time consulting around software and IT, I hated the idea of doing sales.
 It was a chore, a weight around my shoulders.
 And I now know it doesn’t have to be that way, so I’d like to help others gain from what I have learnt.

 For freelancers, it may be that they are always worried about where their next job is coming from – about “feast or famine”.
 So if you “help freelancers gain a steady income stream” then you’re going to be addressing one of their biggest fears.